UFLEX - Uflex Limited Share Price

 - 1. UFLEX is among the Top 3 Packaging companies by market cap.

-- 3. In last one year, the company has had an above average growth that other Packaging companies.
+- 3. The company is growing at an average growth rate of other Packaging companies.

 Income Statement for Uflex